 By answering questions and educating visitors — in addition to showing all the exciting and innovative ways people are using their products (such as the video showing athlete Daniel Oss cycling along the Italian countryside) — the channel boosts the brand’s reputation as a trustworthy source for high-tech, quality cameras.

-Office Interiors bought into the They Ask, You Answer philosophy, but the content it was creating wasn’t hitting leads with the punch the managers wanted — so, they adjusted.
-By working with IMPACT to produce higher-quality content that fit into a sound inbound marketing strategy, they were able to lift visitors from 2,000 per month to 14,000 and increase their number of qualified leads.
+Another IMPACT client, Office Interiors, bought into the They Ask, You Answer philosophy, but the content it was creating wasn’t hitting leads with the punch the managers wanted — so, they adjusted.

 Top to bottom, Office Interiors’ YouTube channel is decked out in an eye-catching layout that reinforces the brand’s look and feel.
 The video content within its channel rewards visitors with loads of how-to guides, product reviews, tips for driving in-office productivity, and other content.

-AIS’s YouTube channel helps situate the company as gurus within the copier and office technology industry through clear, easy-to-understand videos, such as:
+AIS’s YouTube channel helps situate the company’s personnel as experts within the copier and office technology industry through clear, easy-to-understand videos, such as: